 The social nature of creativity

-In these cases, creativity derived from its social context.
+In these cases, creativity was derived from its social context.
 It cannot possibly occur in a vacuum.

 One of the appealing takeaways from The Four Stages of Creativity Model is that it advocates that creativity exists in all of us.
 It is something that can be cultivated.
 Also, that optimal conditions for creativity can be created.
 Knowing about the Stages of Creativity can help with this, both at an individual level and at a group and team level.
 In fact, under the right conditions, a well-functioning team can become more creative than the members could potentially achieve independently.

 Take a look at the TED Talk by Amy Climer, a speaker, trainer and coach who specialises in enabling teams to be more creative and innovative.

 Amy Climer puts it so aptly.
 ‘We all create.
 We all innovate.
 We all collaborate.’